 Causes the modem to be recovered and to have the recovery verified.
 When the controller receives this it runs the same code as is run when the checks have failed.
-Command must be the only command following the AT.
+Command must be the only com

-B.146 ^RLE - USE RUN LENGTH ENCODING
+B.141 ^RLE - Use Run Length Encoding